What’s your favorite smell? Ours is anything that comes without harming a living creature.

 They are 100% vegan and do not support animal testing practices in any way.

 We’d say Walden Natural Perfumes are some of the best vegan perfumes in the UK.

 We are currently confirming their policies directly with them.

 10. NATURAL WISDOM SPA

-About Natural Wisdom Spa Vegan, Cruelty Free Perfume
+About Natural Wisdom Spa, Cruelty Free Men’s Cologne

 The Sandalwood Forest Vegan Cologne looks particularly earthy and enticing.
 Who needs overpowering musks when you can opt for sandalwood, juniper, cypress, and oak moss?

 These natural vegan perfumes are made from German-sourced organic CO2 extracted oils that pass the strict qualifiers for being considered food grade, not just cosmetic grade.
 In making the perfumes, the raw oils remains uncooked, so as not to remove any antioxidants, and are never diluted with carrier oils, wax emulsifiers, synthetic fragrances, dyes, gluten or alcohol.

 One of the most unique elements of the perfumes is the packaging.